Adversarial Torn-paper Codes: Constructions of Torn-paper Codes

 In the rest of the paper, we call the strings $\bfx_i$ (respectively, $\bfy_i$) in the constructions an \emph{information block} (\emph{encoded block}); the strings $1 0^{f(n)} 1$ are called \emph{markers}; finally, a string~$\bfz_i$ will simply be referred to as a segment of $\bfz$.
+Note that the last segment~$\bfz_K$ of~$\bfz$ deliberately does not contain data, to account for the possibility that a part of~$\bfz_K\circ 0^{n\bmod\lmin}$ might be partitioned by an adversarial channel in such a way that it does not contain, at its suffix, a prefix of an index.
 We observe that once the encoded blocks $\bfy_i$'s are obtained, encoding (including the generation of the Gray code) then requires a number of operations linear in~$n$.
-By~\cite{LevYaa19,YehMarYaa21}, encoding each $\bfx_i$ into $\bfy_i$ may also be achieved with a linear number of operations.
-Hence, the complexity of \cref{cnst:torn-gray} is linear with $n$.
+By~\cite{LevYaa19,YehBarMarYaa23}, encoding each $\bfx_i$ into $\bfy_i$ may also be achieved with a linear number of operations.
+Hence, the complexity of \cref{cnst:torn-gray} is linear with~$n$.